leonid20000/OdinRunes/README.md

 - **Effortless Context and Chat Management**: With Odin Runes, managing context and chats becomes seamless.
 You can save and load context independently, facilitating the reuse of previously saved context across multiple conversations.
 Furthermore, saving and loading chats independently allows for greater flexibility and control over the conversations.
 This effortless context and chat management streamlines your workflow and enables efficient interaction with GPT models.

 - **Easy Integration with New Models**: Odin Runes' modular design provides a solid foundation for integrating new GPT models and providers.
 Adding support for new models is made easier by extending the existing codebase and implementing the custom GPT interface.
 As the landscape of GPT models evolves, you can effortlessly integrate and experiment with emerging models without the need to rework the entire application.

+- **Flexibility with Open-Source LLMs**: Odin Runes now allows you to leverage Ollama to execute multiple open-source LLMs locally.
+By integrating Ollama into Odin Runes, you can take advantage of the diverse range of open-source LLMs available in the Ollama repository, expanding your options for language model models.

 ## Installation